 (c) If the place of residence of the ward is not the ward's personal home, the name of the facility at which the ward resides and the name of the person responsible for the ward's care;

 (d) The approximate number of times during the period covered by the report that the guardian has had contact with the ward, the nature of those contacts, and the date that the ward was last seen by the guardian;

 (e) Any major changes in the physical or mental condition of the ward observed by the guardian;

 (f) The opinion of the guardian as to the necessity for the continuation of the guardianship;

 (g) The opinion of the guardian as to the adequacy of the present care of the ward;

 (h) The date that the ward was last examined or otherwise seen by a physician and the purpose of that visit;

-(i) A statement by a licensed physician, licensed clinical psychologist, licensed independent social worker, licensed professional clinical counselor, or mental retardation team that has evaluated or examined the ward within three months prior to the date of the report as to the need for continuing the guardianship.
+(i) A statement by a licensed physician, licensed clinical psychologist, licensed independent social worker, licensed professional clinical counselor, or developmental disability team that has evaluated or examined the ward within three months prior to the date of the report as to the need for continuing the guardianship.